Why Is My AC Making a Clicking Noise?

 Still having issues with your AC system?
 Reach out to Patrick Riley

 If you’re regularly hearing an AC clunk or clicking noise like those described in the issues above, you’ll need a professional to come and fix it.
+Schedule a repair today!
 Luckily for you, we know our way around all kinds of cooling machines.
-Phoenix homeowners trust in the quality of our work, whether it’s furnace, HVAC, or plumbing repairs.
+Homeowners in Phoenix, Mesa, Chandler, and surrounding Arizona cities trust the quality of our work, whether it’s furnace, HVAC, or plumbing repairs.

 Why Choose Patrick Riley

 Choosing a Patrick Riley technician comes with many benefits compared to choosing a competitor in central Arizona.
 We have friendly technicians all across Maricopa County to ensure your HVAC repair is done quickly, painlessly, and to your complete satisfaction.
 Best of all, we go out of your way to give you the best deal possible.
 Sign up for a flexible payment plan, check our Coupons page for this month’s savings opportunities, or consider a VIP Maintenance Plan for scheduled maintenance and exclusive discounts.